IrisYe-302/glyph_ros2_ws/README.md

 - older Go2 ROS package tree that still contributes important configs to the active robot path

-What is still actively used:
+Still actively used:

 - robot-side Nav2 parameters
 - SLAM parameters
 - some lidar and pointcloud configuration used by the robot navigation path

-What is not part of the main supported path anymore:
+Not part of the main supported path anymore:

 - older presentation and experimental launch paths
 - older direct SDK bridging ideas that were superseded by `go2_unitree_bridge`